plone/plone.behavior/README.txt

 essentially a conditionally available adapter.

-For example, let's say that your application needs to support object-level locking, and that this can be modelled via an adapter, but you want to leave it until runtime to determine whether locking is enabled for a particular object.
+For example, let's say that your application needs to support object-level locking, and that this can be modeled via an adapter, but you want to leave it until runtime to determine whether locking is enabled for a particular object.
 You could then register locking as a behavior.